Free Trial

 What is Invesco S&P SmallCap Low Volatility ETF's current short interest?

-Short interest is the volume of Invesco S&P SmallCap Low Volatility ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 10,200 shares of XSLV short.
+Short interest is the volume of Invesco S&P SmallCap Low Volatility ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 30th, investors have sold 215,700 shares of XSLV short.
+3.58% of Invesco S&P SmallCap Low Volatility ETF's shares are currently sold short.
 Learn More on Invesco S&P SmallCap Low Volatility ETF's current short interest.

 Is Invesco S&P SmallCap Low Volatility ETF's short interest increasing or decreasing?

-Invesco S&P SmallCap Low Volatility ETF saw a drop in short interest during the month of May.
-As of May 15th, there was short interest totaling 10,200 shares, a drop of 42.0% from the previous total of 17,600 shares.
+Invesco S&P SmallCap Low Volatility ETF saw a increase in short interest in June.
+As of June 30th, there was short interest totaling 215,700 shares, an increase of 3,168.2% from the previous total of 6,600 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Invesco S&P SmallCap Low Volatility ETF's short interest compare to its competitors?